We are looking for the following skills in a Midwives for Haiti volunteer:

 Volunteer program fees go directly to support Midwives For Haiti’s volunteer program as well as our projects which aim to deliver high impact health interventions in Haiti.
 Midwives For Haiti is a 501(c)(3) non-profit and your fees are tax-deductible.

-As of May 1, 2018, the individual program fee for all volunteers coming after May 1st is $795 for one week, and $495 for each additional week.
 A non-refundable $150 deposit is due within one week of scheduled trip confirmation (the remainder is due 4 weeks prior to arrival).
 Volunteers are required to pay their own roundtrip flight expenses to Port-au-Prince, Haiti.

 Midwives For Haiti no longer provides discounted rates and customized invoices for individuals or small groups.
 Groups of five or more do qualify for a discount, contact us for details.
 We cannot accept children; minimum volunteer age is 18.

 We are able to accommodate volunteers on a week-to-week basis (Saturday to Saturday).
 Volunteers are welcome to apply for one week or more.
 One week is sufficient time to experience many of our programs and lend a hand in the classroom.
-Volunteer who wish to come for more than one week may request a longer stay in their application.
+Volunteers who wish to come for more than one week may request a longer stay in their application.

 We strongly recommend that you book your trip two months in advance, as we have limited slots available at our guesthouse.